Shopify/polaris/documentation/guides/README.md

 # Guides

-Migration guides "v11 to v12" and onwards are hosted on our documentation site at https://polaris.shopify.com/version-guides.
+Migration guides for upgrading from v11 to v12 and onwards are hosted on our documentation site at https://polaris.shopify.com/version-guides.